bompo/bompo.github.io/aboutme.md

 * Development and product design of mobile applications
 * Data-driven development (Evaluation of user analytics and using the results to design/adapt new features)
 * Leading a team while being a jack of all trades
-* Working in a fast paced environment with different frameworks and languages
+* Working in a fast-paced environment with different frameworks and languages

 ## Work experience
 `2015 - current` __Die Kapitäne Media GmbH__